 Check it out!
 We finally got rid of our old and falling apart bench!
 Lets be honest, our last bench was more for looks because we were all afraid to sit on it!

 Now our porch is finally a comfortable place to hang out just in time for spring!
-I followed these plans from Ana White.
+I followed Ana White’s Park Bench plans and made a few diversions along the way.
 They were easy to follow and this bench came together really fast.
 We started building it about 5:00 and were done within a few hours with my husband and I working together.

 I will give you a run through on how we did it but Ana White has really good instructions and measurements so be sure to check her tutorial out.
 First we built the main seat.